Position: Prospect Research Coordinator

 What is Lincoln Center for the Performing Arts?

-Lincoln Center for the Performing Arts (LCPA) is the world's leading performing arts center in the heart of New York City.
-In these times of heightened anxiety and vigilance, we are holding on to the important role the arts play in our lives: they nourish our hearts and minds, teach us valuable lessons and critical skills, and help us create community.
-We are resolved not to lose sight of what connects us, and we hope you will consider joining our talented, diverse team.
+Lincoln Center for the Performing Arts, Inc. (LCPA) is a cultural and civic cornerstone of New York City.
+We believe the arts play an important role in our lives: they nourish our hearts and minds, teach us valuable lessons and critical skills, and help us create community.

 We are:

-1. The manager of the Lincoln Center Campus.
+1. The manager of the 16-acre Lincoln Center campus

--We are part of 16 acres of activity and one of eleven amazing resident organizations
+-We are one of eleven amazing resident arts organizations

 2. A leading Arts Presenter.

--We curate a number of series showcasing music, dance, and theater
+-We curate numerous programs and performances, showcasing music, dance, and more

 3. An Education Hub.